Looking for the best travel clothes for women? Yeah, aren’t we all?

 Do not wear backless sandals when you travel!

 Because your feet will endlessly slip out of the back of your sandals.

 That gets old real quick when you’re stuck behind a herd of painfully slow walkers who make you stop short and almost lose your shoe in a rogue pothole.

 Try a pair of comfy sandals with a back strap; a strap that will help prevent your feet from slipping out of your shoes.

 Don’t get it twisted.
 These sandals need to be stylish too since I won’t be scoring any rides on a passing Vespas with some orthopedic, black, velcro shoes.

 Never fear because Dream Pairs Sling-Back Sandals are the perfect pair of sandals for your next trip.

-Not only are they true to size, with an assortment of colors and styles to choose from, but they have ultra-soft, faux leather straps, a well-cushioned footbed, and non-skid soles that give you added traction on both wet
+Not only are they true to size, with an assortment of colors and styles to choose from, but they have ultra-soft, faux leather straps, a well-cushioned footbed, and non-skid soles that give you added traction on both wet and uneven surfaces.

 And at just $20 a pair:

 You really don’t have to feel THAT guilty when you impulsively buy every single color and style option available (You’re not alone, I shop my feelings too.
 Just ask my credit card company).